destrixapp/docs/docs/Commands/specifics/about.md

 <p style="color: var(--destrix-docs--commandcat-software); display: inline;">Software</p> | <p style="color: var(--md-default-fg-color--light); display: inline;">0</p> | <p style="color: var(--md-default-fg-color--light); display: inline;"> Added 0.1.2</p> | about
 </div>

-A shortcut to open the Destrix about page.
+The /about command is a shortcut command to open the Destrix about page.

 <!-- ## See Also -->
 <!-- * [Destrix Plus](/404.html) -->